lukasturcani/stk/docs/source/construction_overview.rst

 Building blocks in :mod:`stk` are molecules, or molecular fragments, which are placed on the nodes of the :class:`.TopologyGraph`.
-After building blocks are placed on a nodes the nodes, they are connected to each other through a :class:`.Reaction`. :mod:`stk` support multiple reactions and users can add their own.
+After building blocks are placed the nodes, they are connected to each other through a :class:`.Reaction`. :mod:`stk` support multiple reactions and users can add their own.
 Reactions can add or remove atoms and bonds between building blocks, which are connected by